How to Open a Company in Portugal - The Ultimate GuideJuly 13th, 2022

 Accounting services will vary according to business volume, documentation volume, and type of activity, here’s what to expect:

-💪 If you’re setting up your company in Portugal and want to focus on your core business, our team of KWAN Ambassadors can help scout, recruit, hire and care for your tech team on a IT Staff Outsourcing model, or even on an RPO model.
+💪 If you’re setting up your company in Portugal and want to focus on your core business, our team of KWAN Ambassadors can help scout, recruit, hire, and care for your tech team on an IT Staff Outsourcing model.

 If you need help opening your tech company in Portugal, or scouting and hiring your tech team in order to focus on your core business area, KWAN will be your ideal partner.